HyBattNet: Hybrid Framework for Predicting the Remaining Useful Life of Lithium-Ion Batteries: Experiments and Discussion

-After the interpolation step, the difference in extracted features between each cycle and the one occurring \textit{delta} steps earlier is computed.
+In the delta feature computation step, the difference in extracted features between each cycle and the one occurring \textit{delta} steps earlier is computed.
 The choice of the \textit{delta} parameter is important, as it determines the temporal resolution of feature variation.
 To assess its impact, we evaluated \textit{delta} values ranging from 1 to 10, as shown in Figure~\ref{fig:rmse_combined_delta} on the right.
 Among these, a \textit{delta} value of 9 achieved the best performance, yielding the lowest RMSE of 162.37.